‘Maxim’ Bombshell Brennah Black Lowers Pants, Exposes Skimpy Lace Thong

 The Houston native is wearing her blonde hair in a middle part and down in straight strands that cascade over her shoulders and onto her back.
 She completed her look with a thin line of eyeliner on her upper lids and gloss on her lips, which adds shimmer and plumpness.

 As of the time of this writing, the post — which Black shared with her 350,000 Instagram followers — had garnered more than 12,800 likes and nearly 450 comments in under a day of being posted.
-Users of the social media app who are fans of the blonde model took to the comments section to praise her beauty and express their admiration for Black.
+Users of the social media app who are fans of the blonde model took to the comments section to praise her beauty and express their admiration.

 “I love ya Brennah!!
 YOU are my favourite person.
 No one comes close to you.
 You’re smart, sweet, beautiful, fun.
 You got it all!” one user raved.